excelsky/msan622/project-sketch/README.md

 Planned Tools
 ------------------------------
 My dataset is designed for a prediction task to determine whether a person makes over 50K a year.
-Instead of a prediction, I think I can see the characteristics of people who earns 50K or more versus less.
-Therefore, my visualization is to see a clustering in two groups based on income.
+Instead of a prediction, I think I can visualize the characteristics of people who earns 50K or more versus less.

 My packages would be:
 - `GGally `